URNerD/ToDoToday/README.md

 ## 5: 28 May 2014

 In honor of EOC testing, today is a catch-up day.
 You should be through the work for the 27th (yesterday) or talking with me about where you are getting stuck.
+By the end of the day I'd like to see your home page on github.io look like the example from May 22nd (the essential part is the list of links to your portfolio assignments), and the Static HTML link should look something like the example from the 23rd.

 ## 4: 27 May 2014